HPI-Information-Systems/TAHARAT/README.md

 ## Setup

 1. The code is written using Java 8.
-2. Download the available code as a zip file or cloned SURAGH repository.
+2. Download the available code as a zip file or cloned TAHARAT repository.
 3. Include the following external libraries:
 	- univocity-parsers-2.9.1 or its latest version
 	- commons-lang3-3.11